StandToStef/containers/wireguard/example/Readme.md

 __EOF__
 ```

-I've added an example iptables config file that forwards port 3080 to 192.168.1.1:80 in iptables.server
+I've added an example haproxy file that forwards port 3080 to 192.168.1.1:80 in haproxy.cfg

 Now do a test run